dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 Coordination will also be required with CT3 for potential impacts on N6, and with SA2 if the work has possible impacts on the stage 2 specifications.

-The work in SA2 Study item {{SP-180231-1}} will study the feasibility of extending the service concept from 5GC control plane to the user plane function(s).
+Extracted from {{SP-180231-1}}, the work in SA2 Study item will study the feasibility of extending the service concept from 5GC control plane to the user plane function(s).
 Impact to User plane traffic processing is not expected in this study.